 Putting Learning at the forefront!

 Sitting here in my classroom all alone as I prepare for tomorrow’s learning, I’m wondering what is happening in the world.
 Never did I expect my first year of international teaching to end up with me teaching to an empty classroom.
 Being thousands of miles away from my family has made me shed a few tears but missing all my Little KG1’s breaks my heart even more.
-I am longing to see the smiling faces that are eagerly waiting to learn something amazing that day, as that is all the motivation I need to provide great lessons to maximise their academic potentials.
+I now long to see (virtually) the smiling faces that are eagerly waiting to learn something amazing that day.

 This is certainly the most eventful year in my teaching career!
 I am always developing myself as a teacher and Distance Learning has taught me to grow more creatively, be adaptable and IT literate.
 I have been creating daily videos and resources for the wide range of abilities in my class, so that I can continue to support their amazing learning when I’m not physically present.